Frequently Asked Questions

 How much does Phoebe cost? +

-Membership costs $225 ($56/month) for a minimum of four months.
+Membership costs $255 for 16 weeks months or $75 if you prefer to sign up as a month-to-month membership.
 We support your journey from late pregnancy through postpartum and most members sign up around 32-36 weeks pregnant.

 How many members does Phoebe have? +